 Posting to GoldPaid from Falkirk

 Falkirk sits in the FK postcode area, covered by the FK1 and FK2 districts.
-Royal Mail Special Delivery Guaranteed runs as a next-working-day service across those postcodes, and GoldPaid provides the prepaid, tracked and insured label at no cost to the shop.
+Royal Mail Special Delivery Guaranteed runs as a next-working-day service across those postcodes, and GoldPaid provides the prepaid, tracked and signed-for label at no cost to the shop.

 The postal route takes that drive out of the picture.
 The shop packs the items, hands the parcel in at a Post Office, and the valuation arrives in writing for the charity to weigh up in its own time.
 No travel, no parking, no decision made on the spot.